Read This First

 Prompt 5: Elaborate on the difficulty of removing bias from a survey taken over the phone on the romantic status of young people.

-The central claim is this: Conducting a survey over the phone on the romantic status of young people presents several challenges in minimizing bias.
+In plain terms: Conducting a survey over the phone on the romantic status of young people presents several challenges in minimizing bias.

 Shyness